meggieveggie/pong-game/README.md

 # Pong Game

-A simple implementation of the classic Pong game using Python and the Pygame library.
+A simple implementation of the classic Pong game using Python and the Turtle library.

 ## Table of Contents